TOIndia Summer School 2017

 The Summer School will run from Monday 3rd July to Friday 7th July 2017.
 The working language is English and the programme is suitable for students and professionals with different disciplinary backgrounds.

 The School aims to offer in-depth knowledge of key aspects of politics, economy and society in contemporary India through a multidisciplinary approach.
 Important recent trajectories of social change – as well as continuity – will be explored, encouraging critical reflection among students.
-In particular, the 2017 edition will provide an analysis on India’s development trajectory in the past two decades, with a specific attention to the interrelation of crucial issues such as poverty and inequality, the agrarian question and land conflicts, labour informalisation and pauperisation.
-These issues will be explored against the background of the most significant political transformations that occurred in the era of globalisation.
+In particular, the 2017 edition will provide an analysis on India’s development trajectory in the past two decades, with attention to poverty, inequality and labour informalisation in a gendered perspective, as well as to issues such as the agrarian question and pauperisation.
+A specific focus will be placed on the most recent political transformations with attention to identity politics and social movements.

 The School’s teaching staff brings together internationally distinguished scholars.